IdaCy/paraphrx/README.md

 The Limit of LLMs with paraphrased style difference

-## Sub Project 1: How do you want to talk to an LLM to have the best outcome - PRODUCT
+## Sub Project 1: How do you want to talk to an LLM to have the best outcome

-- big comparison dashboard
+- Development big comparison dashboard
-- flagging style
+- Flagging style
-- people insert something -> ranked how good result -> translate from their style to best style!!
+- people insert something -> ranked how good result -> translate from their style to best style

 ## Data